codatio/codat-docs/blog/230428-April-Features.md

 This improvement enables you to offer this integration to your customers, simplifying use cases such as reversing erroneous transactions and maintaining accurate financial records.

-See [here](https://docs.codat.io/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries) for more information on how to use this feature.
+See [Delete data from QuickBooks Online](https://docs.codat.io/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries) for more information on how to use this feature.

 ### Addition of the QuickBooks Desktop Tracking Object